kaneshin/gate/README.md

 #### Slack

-You need to get an incoming webhook url what channel you want to post message before run it.
+You need to get an incoming webhook url what you want to post message before run it.

 ```shell
 $ echo "Hello world!" | gatecli slack.channel-1